leksiq/SrvWrap/README.md

 # SrvWrap
 A simple utility to install any executable as a Windows Service.
 ## The Configuration File
 The configuration file is a core of separate installation.
 It is possible to install as many as needed services using a separate configuration file for each.
-Each configuration file should be at a separate directory.
+Each configuration file should be at a separate directory and have fixed name `srvwrap.config.exe`.
 The executable srvwrap.exe should not be copied.
 ````
 <?xml version="1.0" encoding="utf-8" ?>
 <configuration>